CREWdecisions/elicitr/tests/testthat/_snaps/add_data.md

       x The <id> not present in "Round 1" are "06d2130" and "3b842bc". i Check raw data.

+---

+    Code
+      out <- elic_add_data(y, data_source = z, round = 2, verbose = FALSE)
+    Condition
+      Warning:
+      !
+Dataset for "Round 2" has 4 rows but are expected 6 experts.
+Missing <id> have been filled with "NAs". i Check raw data and if you want to update the dataset use `elicitr::elic_add_data()` with `overwrite = TRUE`.
+      Error in `elic_add_data()`:
+      !
+Dataset for "Round 2" has 4 <id> not present in "Round 1".
+Automatic match between the two datasets is not possible: x The <id> not present in "Round 1" are "06d2130", "6c074fa", "7aa9fc1", and "3b842bc". i Check raw data.

 # Raises warns

     Code